VijayPrajapatiCodes/VijayPrajapatiCodes/README.md

 ## 👨‍💻 About Me

-I'm **Vijay Prajapati**, a Java Full Stack Developer focused on building practical, scalable, and maintainable software applications.
+I'm **Vijay Prajapati**, a Java Full Stack Developer focused on building practical software applications with a strong interest in **backend engineering**.

-My primary focus is **backend development with Java and Spring Boot**, while also building complete user experiences using **React and modern JavaScript**.
+My primary development focus is **Java and Spring Boot**, along with **Spring Security, REST APIs, JPA/Hibernate, MySQL, React, and JavaScript**.

-I enjoy understanding how software works beyond frameworks — from **Core Java, SQL, JDBC, and database design** to **REST APIs, Spring Boot, frontend development, and developer tooling**.
+I enjoy understanding how applications work from the fundamentals of **Core Java, SQL, JDBC, and database design** to backend architecture, security, caching, messaging, containerization, and cloud deployment.

-* 🔭 Building real-world projects using **Java, Spring Boot, React & MySQL**
+* 🔭 Building practical applications using **Java, Spring Boot, React & MySQL**
+* 🔐 Working with **Spring Security, JWT authentication & role-based authorization**
+* 🗄️ Building backend systems with **JPA/Hibernate, SQL & relational database design**
+* ⚡ Learning and implementing **Redis for caching and backend performance**
+* 📨 Learning **Apache Kafka and event-driven application concepts**
+* 🧩 Exploring **Microservices architecture and distributed systems**
+* 🐳 Practicing **Docker & Docker Compose** for application containerization
+* ☁️ Learning **AWS and cloud deployment fundamentals**
-* 🌱 Strengthening my knowledge of **Spring Boot, Backend Architecture & REST APIs**
+* 🏗️ Improving my understanding of **System Design and Backend Architecture**
-* 🧠 Practicing **Data Structures, SQL, and Backend Engineering**
-* 🛠️ Building developer tools and practical software products
-* ☁️ Exploring **Docker, AWS & Cloud Deployment**
-* 🎯 Goal: Become a strong **Software Engineer / Java Backend Developer**
+* 🎯 Goal: Grow into a strong **Java Backend / Software Engineer**
-* 💡 Interested in **Backend Engineering, SaaS Products & Developer Tools**

 ---